-- 4.3.1 Schemes shall inform new members of acceptable conventions used by the Scheme, and existing members of changes in software requirements and conventions as they are required by DCLG. - 4.3.2 Specifically Schemes shall: - a) Circulate new or revised conventions issued by DCLG to their EAs, together with any other information, guidance, and testing requirements that DCLG believe are necessary to ensure that EAs read, understand, and implement, the new conventions. - b) Make it clear to EAs that from the date of their implementation changes in software, conventions, or other requirements, shall be included in Scheme QA checks of their members. - c) Change their QA procedures, and be able to demonstrate to DCLG that practices have changed, to include the new software, conventions, and any other change in DCLG requirements in their QA checks on their members.
-Accordingly Schemes shall ensure that those people who undertake the QA of EAs are aware of the changes, and are able to competently implement them in their assessment of ACIRs. - d) Ensure that the new conventions are included, where appropriate, in any training, information, and other material made available by Schemes to their members.
-Schemes shall either archive material which is out of date, or make it clear to members what parts of documents are out of date, where it is necessary to provide access to those documents.
+- 4.3.1 Schemes shall inform new Members of acceptable software and software conventions (including versions/patches) used by the Scheme, and existing Members of changes in software requirements and conventions as they are required by DCLG. - 4.3.2 Specifically Schemes shall: - a) Circulate new or revised conventions issued by DCLG to their EAs, together with any other information, guidance, and testing requirements that DCLG believe are necessary to ensure that EAs read, understand, and implement, the new conventions. - b) Make it clear to EAs that from the date of their implementation changes in software, conventions, or other requirements, shall be included in Scheme QA checks of their Members. - c) Change their QA procedures, and be able to demonstrate to DCLG that practices have changed, to include the new software, conventions, and any other change in DCLG requirements in their QA checks on their Members.
+Accordingly Schemes shall ensure that those people who undertake the QA of EAs are aware of the changes, and are able to competently implement them in their assessment of DECs and Advisory Reports. - d) Ensure that the new conventions are included, where appropriate, in any training, information, and other material made available by Schemes to their Members.
+Schemes shall either archive material which is out of date, or make it clear to Members what parts of documents are out of date, where it is necessary to provide access to those documents.